 With so many beaches to choose from, and with Cape Town being a very popular gay travel destination (check out our complete gay guide to Cape Town), it’s no surprise that there are now a couple of unofficial gay beaches in Cape Town, the is even a gay nude beach in Cape Town!

-We say unofficial, because unlike the gay beach in Miami, you won’t find huge pride flags lining the beach.
-There is nothing too obvious to let you know you have found one of the gay beaches.
+We say unofficial, because unlike the come of the best gay beaches in Europe, you won’t find huge pride flags lining the beach.
+There is nothing too obvious to let you know you have found one of the gay beaches in Cape Town.
 Here you need to know in advance where the gay beaches are in Cape Town else you would never spot them!

 A lot of people ask why have a ‘gay beach’, what’s the point?
-But for us we view it the same as a gay bar.
-Because it is labelled as a ‘gay beach’ it’s a place where you can feel reassured and comfortable to be affectionate with your partner, wear those tiny speedos that you might feel self-conscious in elsewhere and just be a little more at ease.
+But for us we view it the same reason that there are gay bars in Cape Town (or anywhere else).
+Because it is labelled as a ‘gay beach’ it’s a place where you can feel reassured and comfortable to be affectionate with your partner, wear those some of your favorite tiny gay swimwear that you might feel self-conscious in elsewhere and just be a little more at ease.